VuBrian22/Arduino-Mini-Projects/README.md

 # Arduino-Mini-Projects
-Some little bits of code made for the Arduino in my free time for fun!
+Some little bits of code made with the Arduino UNO in my free time for fun!